Tuition & Financial Aid

 Our tuition is competitive.
 However, inflation has pushed the cost of higher education to the point where most students need financial aid in order to attend college.

 Throughout its long history, the University, in conjunction with state and federal programs, has offered financial assistance to qualified students whose families cannot meet the full share of educational costs.
 The University has also offered merit and special interest scholarships to students who do not demonstrate need.
 Depending on circumstances, this assistance can range from a few hundred dollars per year upwards to a package covering tuition and residence fees in full.

-In 2012-2013, 95% of our full-time undergraduate students received some form of financial assistance.
+95% of our full-time undergraduate students receive scholarships or some form of financial assistance.

 If you are concerned about costs, apply for aid, regardless of your family's income.
 There is no magic income level above which students do not qualify for assistance.
 There are many factors aside from income that are used to determine aid eligibility; at Seton Hill each student and family situation is evaluated individually.